graphql/graphql-scalars/README.md

 Thanks for contributing to GraphQL Scalars.

-The goal of the GraphQL Scalars project is to provide a directory of GraphQL Custom Scalar specifications, contributed by the community.
+The goal of the GraphQL Scalars project is to provide a directory of GraphQL custom scalar specifications, contributed by the community.
 Contributed specifications are hosted on a GraphQL Foundation owned domain [scalars.graphql.org](https://scalars.graphql.org), which can be referenced with the built-in `@specifiedBy`
 [GraphQL directive](https://spec.graphql.org/draft/#sec--specifiedBy).

-GraphQL Custom Scalar specifications are language agnostic and thus can be used to document and standardize behavior across different languages.
+GraphQL custom scalar specifications are language-agnostic and thus can be used to document and standardize behavior across different languages.

 Please ensure that you read the